truenas/documentation/static/includes/NPIV.md

 Refer to the documentation for your specific hardware and software for any additional configuration steps or troubleshooting tips.
 By following these steps, you should be able to set up NPIV with Fibre Channel successfully.
-If you encounter any specific issues, consulting the documentation for your hardware and software or reaching out to your vendor support for help.
+If you encounter any specific issues, consult the documentation for your hardware and software or reach out to your vendor support for help.